 \subsection{Outpatient scheduling literature review}

-Scheduling is the process of controlling and allocating the resources to optimize the total workload of a process.
-There has been a significant number of scheduling problems in different areas of healthcare, manufacturing, transportation, energy systems, maintenance models, etc. \cite{nazemi2020automated, mahani2020evaluation, yousefi2019dynamic, hasankhani2019time, kiani2020evaluating}.
-Scheduling of outpatients is subject of many previous studies in healthcare systems literature. \cite{magerlein1978surgical} and \cite{cayirli2003outpatient} provided a comprehensive review of the outpatients scheduling studies. \cite{magerlein1978surgical} classified the studies into two main groups: `` scheduling'' in which patients are scheduled in advance, and ``allocation scheduling'' in which available patients are scheduled on the service day.
-Our scheduling model is an advance scheduling model. \cite{patrick2008dynamic} introduced an advance dynamic scheduling system.
-The decisions are made at the end of each day, and the outpatients who did not receive appointment join the next day waiting queue. \cite{chen2014sequencing} proposed an appointment model of a combination of advance and allocation scheduling.
-The model determines when the same day appointments should be scheduled throughout the day and how these same day appointments affect the routine appointments. \cite{patrick2012markov} introduced a MDP model and showed that a short booking window works better than doing the same day appointments in minimizing the total cost of the system due to unused capacity that allocation scheduling may cause.
+Scheduling is the process of controlling and allocating resources to optimize the total workload of a process.
+There has been a significant number of scheduling problems in different areas of healthcare, manufacturing, transportation, etc. \cite{hasankhani2019time, kiani2020evaluating}.
+Scheduling of outpatients is the subject of many previous studies in healthcare systems literature. \cite{magerlein1978surgical} provided a comprehensive review of the outpatients scheduling studies. \cite{magerlein1978surgical} classified the studies into two main groups: `` scheduling'' in which patients are scheduled in advance, and ``allocation scheduling'' in which available patients are scheduled on the service day.
+Our scheduling model is advanced. \cite{patrick2008dynamic} introduced an advanced dynamic scheduling system.
+The decisions are made at the end of each day, and the outpatients who did not receive an appointment join the next day's waiting queue. \cite{chen2014sequencing} proposed an appointment model of a combination of advance and allocation scheduling.
+The model determines when the same day appointments should be scheduled throughout the day and how these same day appointments affect the routine appointments. \cite{patrick2012markov} introduced an MDP model and showed that a short booking window works better than doing the same day appointments in minimizing the total cost of the system due to unused capacity that allocation scheduling may cause.